 How to Tread Water: A Step-By-Step Guide from A Swim Coach

 Hey, my name is Dan.
 I'm An All- American swimmer and the owner of NYC-based swim school.
-In this blog post, I will share all the essential techniques and game-changing tips to help you to save energy and stay afloat in the deep water.
+In this blog post, I will share all the essential techniques and game-changing tips to help you save energy and stay afloat in the deep water.

 You'll learn: